 The purpose of this class is to provide undergraduate students with information, theories, and practices, which support individual wellness and health promotion in the college community.
 The class utilizes an interactive learning environment that addresses key wellness issues, including: building healthy relationships, suicide prevention, nutrition and physical activity, alcohol and other drug use, sexual health, violence and sexual assault prevention, and media literacy.

-3 Credits, Spring Semester
+3 Credits, Fall Semester

 Health promotion is examined from a public health perspective, a community and corporate perspective and in terms of individual behavior change.

 Provides an opportunity for the student to gain some practical experience in a field setting.
 Sites are selected based on the student's career expectations.
 Arrangements must be made in conjunction with the clinical advisors on faculty.